-There weren’t any pullouts to facilitate this view anyways.
-So that’s why I contend that the Scott’s Track view would be the way to go to see this falls.
+There weren’t any pullouts to facilitate this view anyways, but that’s why I contend that the Scott’s Track view would be the way to go to see this falls.

 That said, it really was more of a complementary waterfall than prime waterfall attraction, in my mind.

-Bridal Veil Falls is administered under the jurisdiction of the Department of Conservation.
+Bridal Veil Falls resides in Arthur’s Pass National Park in Arthur’s Pass in the Canterbury region of South Island, New Zealand.
+It is administered under the jurisdiction of the Department of Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 Related Top 10 Lists